darrenstarr/libnetworkutility/README.md

 ### IPRanges

 Represents an ordered list of IP ranges.
 This class normalizes/optimizes Adds and Removes to reduce the number of items in the list.

+### IPAddressPool

+Represents a pool of IP addresses to handle address allocation for a DHCP server for example.
+Operations that are supported are :

+* Reserve/Unreserve IPAddress,IPRange and IPRanges
+* Reserve next available IP address